saltstack/salt/doc/ref/states/requisites.rst

         - source: salt://edit/vimrc

 So here, with a requisite_in, the same thing is accomplished, but just from the other way around.
-The vim package is saying "/etc/vimrc depands on me".
+The vim package is saying "/etc/vimrc depends on me".

-In the end a single dependancy map is created and everything is executed in a finite and predictable order.
+In the end a single dependency map is created and everything is executed in a finite and predictable order.

 Requisite and Requisite in types